 Apart from all this, it rolls out classifications for Class file format, Memory area, Garbage-collected heap, Register set, Fatal error reporting, etc.

 a.
 Bootstrap ClassLoader: It’s the superclass of Extension classloader.
-It assists in loading the rt.jar files that carries all the class files.
+It assists in loading the rt.jar files that carry all the class files.

-C. System/Application ClassLoader: It is the child of Extension classloader also known as Application classloader.
+C. System/Application ClassLoader: It is the child of the Extension classloader, also known as Application classloader.
 The class files from the classpath can be extracted through it.
-The Classpath, which is set to the current directory, by default can be changed by using ‘-cp’ or ‘-classpath’ switch.
+The Classpath, which is set to the current directory, can be changed by default using the ‘-cp’ or ‘-classpath’ switch.